reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 <Intro>

-Your React app is taking shape with many components being nested within each other.
-How does React keep track of your app's component structure?
+Your React app is taking shape with many Components being nested within each other.
+How does React keep track of your app's Component structure?

 React, and many other UI libraries, model UI as a tree.
 Thinking of your app as a tree is useful for understanding the relationship between components.
 This understanding will help you debug future concepts like performance and state management.